maestrith/Notify/README.md

 ```

 # Options:
+Option|Usage|Description

-Icon: Can be either an Integer to pull an icon from Shell32.dll or a full path to an EXE or full path to a dll.
-You can add a comma and an integer to select an icon from within that file eg. {Icon:"C:\Windows\HelpPane.exe,2"}
+Icon|{Icon:"C:\Windows\HelpPane.exe,2"}|Can be either an Integer to pull an icon from Shell32.dll or a full path to an EXE or full path to a dll.
+You can add a comma and an integer to select an icon from within that file eg.

 IconSize: Width and Height of the Icon eg. {IconSize:20}